-TEACHERS: January rolls in like a breath of fresh air.
-The calendar is reset and the second half of the school year is just beginning.
-In many regards, it is a chance for students to begin anew and an opportunity to do things “better” moving forward.
-The New Year is also an ideal occasion for parents and children to come together to set fresh goals as both a family unit and as individuals.
+January rolls in like a breath of fresh air.
+The calendar is reset and, in many regards, it is a chance to begin anew and an opportunity to do things “better” moving forward.
+The new year is also an ideal occasion for parents and children to come together to set fresh goals as both a family unit and as individuals.
 As you consider potential objectives for 2020 we challenge you, as a family, to come up with ways to make this a more meaningful, more impactful year.

 The holiday season and new year are filled with peace and joy for many, yet sadness and despair for others, creating the perfect storm for the onset or worsening of depression.
 As a parent or other caregiver, do you feel confident you would know if your child was experiencing depression?
 And if your child was, would you know what to do?

 The U.S. Surgeon General has issued an advisory regarding marijuana use and the developing adolescent brain.
 He states that the increases in access to this drug, in multiple and highly potent forms, along with a false and dangerous perception of safety among youth, merits a nationwide call to action.